The Implicit Bias of Heterogeneity towards Invariance: A Study of Multi-Environment Matrix Sensing: Main Results

-It is known from \citet{5730578} that the above RIP condition on linear measurements holds when $m = \Omega(2d(r_1+r_2)\delta^{-2})$.
-Since we are dealing with learning true invariant signals from heterogeneous environments.
-Several conditions on the structure of the invariant signal $\mx^*$ and the spurious signals $\mx^{(e)}$ should be imposed.
+We first impose some standard assumptions used in matrix sensing.
+Since we are dealing with learning true invariant signals from heterogeneous environments, several conditions on the structure of the invariant signal $\atrue$ and the spurious signals $\ma^{(e)}$ should be imposed.